bflbarlow/d3_projects/README.md

 Each folder is an individual D3 project named according to the functionality/chart being explored.
 Each D3 project will have an `index.html` file and a data file.

-I have developed a mechanism that appears wholly unique in the world of D3 development where a local file can be chosen to render in a D3 chart.
+I have developed a mechanism that appears wholly unique in the world of D3 development where a local file can be chosen to render in a D3 chart by the user in the browser.
+Essentially, open the `index.html` file in a browser and on the resulting page, select the file in the "Choose File" box.
 This has the below advantages.

 - Easily sharable
   - Share the index.html and data file with anyone with a browser.
 They can open the index.html and then choose the data file and have the data rendered for them.